Conversation Piece at the Royal Lodge, Windsor: Reception and aftermath

-In an article on new acquisitions by the National Portrait Gallery, The Times described the painting as "a fantastically painstaking if pedestrian record".

-In his autobiography A Mother's Disgrace, the Australian writer Robert Dessaix describes Conversation Piece as "superficially boring" and likens the domestic setting to "express[ing] an ideal of seemliness, good taste and bienseance" that people aspired to on the North Shore of Sydney in the 1950s.
+In an article on new acquisitions by the NPG, The Times described the painting as "a fantastically painstaking if pedestrian record".
+In his autobiography A Mother's Disgrace, the Australian writer Robert Dessaix describes Conversation Piece as "superficially boring", and likens the domestic setting to "express[ing] an ideal of seemliness, good taste and bienseance" that people aspired to on the North Shore of Sydney in the 1950s.

 The NPG did not possess a portrait of Queen Elizabeth II and so sought to approach the queen through her private secretary, Martin Charteris, to ascertain her receptiveness to a successor painting to Gunn's Conversation Piece.
-The director of the NPG, Roy Strong, subsequently had lunch with Elizabeth in 1967 and wrote in his diary that "She denounced the James Gunn and also went on to say that she wouldn't allow a portrait, which has just been finished, to go to Scotland as it was too awful.
+The director of the NPG, Roy Strong, subsequently had lunch with the Queen in 1967 and wrote in his diary that "She denounced the James Gunn and also went on to say that she wouldn't allow a portrait, which has just been finished, to go to Scotland as it was too awful.
 Another made her into a midget".
 One of the trustees of the NPG, Lawrence Gowing, wrote to Strong to tell him that "The domestic arrangements of the Royal Family are steadily decreasing in public importance and the only excuse for representing them again would be if we got a really remarkable picture.
 That, for the moment, I do not see how we are to do.
 The very few good painters who are capable of it will not do it and the great painter who might is surely unacceptable to the Royal Family".
 The Italian artist Pietro Annigoni was eventually commissioned; his painting of the Queen, Her Majesty in Robes of the British Empire, was revealed in 1970.